 - To remove the belt, squeeze the buckles to release them and pull the belt off the top of your seat.
 If you don't move the Velcro straps, you can simply drop the belt back onto your seat when you want to reinstall it.

-- Fits any standard width mesh seat from 14 to 18 inches (35 to 45cm) wide (RANS, Bacchetta, HP Velotechnik, ICE, TerraTrike, Volae, etc.
+- Fits any standard width mesh seat from 14 to 18 inches (35 to 45cm) wide (RANS, Bacchetta, HP Velotechnik, ICE, TerraTrike, Volae, etc. The folding Catrikes have a sloping top of seat tube that's difficult to attach to; we don't recommend it there.
+We do have some alternatives for the Catrikes; email us for details.

 - 14 different attachment loops, some oriented horizontally, and some oriented vertically, give you lots of mounting options.